konflux-ci/e2e-tests/magefiles/rulesengine/readme.md

 # Mage Engine

-Mage Engine is a rules engine framework with the intent to take the existing businesss logic that dictates configuring the environment and test exection we have accumlated over time in our magefile and organize them better.
+Mage Engine is a rules engine framework with the intent to take the existing business logic that dictates configuring the environment and test execution we have accumulated over time in our magefile and organize them better.

 The core of what drives the rules will still be the functions we write that check for specific conditions to be met and actions to take on said conditions.
 The framework just allows us to take those higher order functions and compose them together into more descriptive rules.

-There is NO INTENT to be a full fledged rules engine to be able to evaluate very complex expressions!
+There is NO INTENT to be a full fledged rules engine to be able to evaluate very complex expressions or assign priority to rules if multiple rules evaluate to true.
+As of right now it wasn't obvious if we had such complex requirements based on the data we use.

 ## Architecture

-The following Architecure of MageEngine.
+The following Architecture of MageEngine.

 ### Rule

 The core of the engine is a `Rule`.
 A Rule describes and executes the business logic.
 It is composed of a `Conditional` which implements the checking of data that should be evaluated to `true`.
-Once a condtional of a `Rule` evaulates true, the `Rule` can take an `Action`.
-The action implement the execution of the task the rule should take.
+Once a conditional of a `Rule` evaulates true, the `Rule` can take an `Action`.
+The action implements the execution of the task the rule should take.

 A `Rule` implements the `IRule` interface: